ISSI-Lab/shaking-table/README.md

 Current status - this software can allow csv as the velocity and distance input and use a config file to determine which mode for control.
 Now, acceleration control is not implemented yet.
 This relies on the actual weight of the equipment.

+# Hardware
+User Interface (UI) control: Touch screen + Raspberry Pi Micro Controller Board (MCB) for motor: Clearcore

+# Functionalities
+1. Upload an input file from a drive and then click start to execute the motor motions.
+2. Direct input X and Y values to move motors
+3. Click the button to stop the movement
+4. Status check on MCB and show message on UI

 # Shaking Table Controller by Clearcore

 Version: 00.00.01